 Fracking BC: Report from the People #1

-The first webinar in the series was held on Wednesday, November 25, 2020, and included speakers Maude Barlow, Eoin Finn, and Peter McCartney.
-Content from this webinar is available to view as a PowerPoint presentation and video recording.
+The first webinar in the series was held on Wednesday, November 25, 2020, and included speakers Maude Barlow, Eoin Finn, and Peter McCartney (speaker bios listed below).
+Content from this webinar includes a PowerPoint presentation and video recording:

 - PowerPoint Presentation – Fracking BC: Report from the People #1